A fresh bouquet of flowers is the perfect way to brighten up your home, and a gift that is sure to make someone’s day.

-All Appleyard flowers are covered by our 7 day freshness guarantee, which promises that all of our flowers will last at least a week.
+All Appleyard flowers are covered by our 5 day freshness guarantee, which promises that all of our flowers will last at least five days.
 Despite this, we know that some varieties naturally have a longer vase life than others, so they’re good choices if you’re looking for a bouquet that will keep looking beautiful and fresh for even longer.
 In this article, we’re going to share our favourite long-lasting cut flowers and foliage.

 Before we start, remember that you can extend the life of your bouquet by following our flower care tips, which are included in every bouquet.
 One of the most neglected aspects of flower care is changing the water every few days - this will really revitalise your blooms and keep them looking their best!